swift-conductor/conductor-docs/docs/reference/operators/dynamic-fork-task.md

 * ```dynamicForkTasksParam``` the JSON array of tasks/subworkflows to be run in parallel.
 Each JSON object will have:
   * A unique ```taskReferenceName```.
   * The name of the Task/Subworkflow to be called (note - the location of this key:value is different for a subworkflow).
-  * The type of the task (This is optional for SIMPLE tasks).
+  * The type of the task (This is optional for CUSTOM tasks).
 * ```dynamicForkTasksInputParamName``` a JSON map of input parameters for each task.
 The keys will be the unique ```taskReferenceName``` defined in the first JSON array, and the values will be the specific input parameters for the task/subworkflow.

 The ```image_resize``` task works to resize just one image.
 The `FORK_JOIN_DYNAMIC` and the following `JOIN` will manage the multiple invocations of the single ```image_resize``` task.
 The responsibilities are clearly broken out, where the individual  ```image_resize```